eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

 [![Documentation](media/documentation.svg)](https://docs.microsoft.com/azure/iot-develop/)
 [![Quickstart](media/quickstart.svg)](https://docs.microsoft.com/azure/iot-develop/quickstart-devkit-mxchip-az3166)

 This Readme provides basic details to clone the repo and flash the device.
-The linked documentation provides additional details including how to create an IoT Central application, and connect the device to it.
+The linked quickstart provides more details on how to build and flash the image, how to create an IoT Central application, and how to connect the device.

 For guidance on connecting additional devices, see the series [Getting started with Azure RTOS](https://go.microsoft.com/fwlink/p/?linkid=2129824).